 Do you think your dog isn’t seeing so well?
 Have you noticed your dog bumping into things at night?
 Did you know that dogs and cats can lose their vision?
 There are numerous diseases and conditions that can lead to reduced vision and blindness in dogs and cats.
 In the following article, I will discuss some of those causes as well as some of the testing and treatment options available.

 Dogs and cats see things a little differently than we do as humans.
 There are perception differences, color differences, and perspective differences.
 For example, ever stop and picture the world as a dog or cat sees things?
 What would you do to get this picture, I bet you would bend down to the level of a dog and cat!
 Dogs and cats see the world from only a few feet off the ground.
 Tall grass, bushes, and benches all can obstruct a dog’s view from this point of view.
 Dogs and cats also hunted and foraged in the wild for food in the day and at night.
 For these reasons, they have adopted different mechanisms that enable them to see the world a little differently than you and I.

 Despite the old myth, dogs and cats do see color, although perhaps a little differently than we do.
 Dog’s color palette tends to focus more on yellow and purple/blue with a little less ability to see red.
-In addition, dogs and cats tend to have a wider visual range than we do but with more focus/clarity off-center than directly in the middle.
+In addition, dogs and cats tend to have a broader visual range than we do but with more focus/clarity off-center than directly in the middle.
 Cats and dogs also have better night vision than we do owe to the fact that the back of their eyes has a hyper-reflective area called the fundus.